Abelian extensions of equicharacteristic regular rings need not be Cohen-Macaulay: Modular invariant rings

 Since $H$ is a $p$-group that is \emph{not} generated by bireflections---the only bireflection in $H$ is the identity---Theorem~\ref{theorem:kemper} implies that the invariant ring $S\colonequals T^H$ is not Cohen-Macaulay.

 To summarize, we have constructed a polynomial ring $R$ with a finite normal extension ring $S$ that is not Cohen-Macaulay; the Galois group of $\ffrac(S)$ over $\ffrac(R)$ is

-the elementary abelian group of order $p^2$.
-Note that $S$ is the integral closure of $R$ in $\ffrac(S)$.
+the elementary abelian group of order $p^2$, and $S$ is the integral closure of $R$ in $\ffrac(S)$. \end{proof}

-We mention that the ring $S$ is a UFD since there is no nontrivial character $H\to\FFp^\times$, see, for example, \cite[Corollary~3.9.3]{Benson}.
-While $S$ is not Cohen-Macaulay, it evidently admits a small Cohen-Macaulay algebra, namely the polynomial ring $T$. \end{example}
+\begin{remark} The ring $S$ in the proof of Theorem~\ref{theorem:main} is a UFD since there is no nontrivial character $H\to\FFp^\times$, see, for example, \cite[Corollary~3.9.3]{Benson}.
+While $S$ is not Cohen-Macaulay, it evidently admits a small Cohen-Macaulay algebra, namely the polynomial ring $T$.
+Consequently, $T$ is not a free $S$-module. \end{remark}

-\begin{remark} Extending the example above, let $P$ be an abelian $p$-group acting on a finite rank $\FFp$-vector space $V$, such that the invariant ring $\FFp[V]^P$ is polynomial; this holds, for example, if the fixed subspace $V^P$ has codimension one, see, for example, \cite[Theorem~3.9.2]{Campbell:Wehlau}.
+\begin{remark} Extending the construction in the proof of Theorem~\ref{theorem:main}, let $P$ be a nontrivial abelian $p$-group acting faithfully on a finite rank $\FFp$-vector space $V$, such that the invariant ring $\FFp[V]^P$ is polynomial; this holds, for example, if the fixed subspace $V^P$ has codimension one, see \cite[Theorem~3.9.2]{Campbell:Wehlau}.
 For an integer $d\ge 3$, consider the~$d$-fold product $G\colonequals P\times\dots\times P$ acting on the polynomial ring $T\colonequals \FFp[V^{\oplus d}]$.
 Then the invariant ring $T^G$ is the tensor product of $d$ copies of~$\FFp[V]^P$, hence a polynomial ring.
 Set $H$ to be the diagonal copy of $P$ in $G$, which contains no bireflections other than the identity, since $d\ge 3$.
 One obtains a tower of rings

 where $S$ is not Cohen-Macaulay in view of Kemper's result, Theorem~\ref{theorem:kemper}.
 The Galois group of $\ffrac(S)$ over $\ffrac(R)$ is the abelian group $G/H$.

 Specifically, suppose $P$ is the cyclic group generated by